kristinemlarson/gnssrefl/README.md

 http://dx.doi.org/10.5880/GFZ.1.1.2016.002.

+### File Formats <a name=fileformats"></a>

+RINEX files must be version 2.11 or 3.
+For RINEX 2.11, filenames should be lowercase and following the community standard.

+Assuming the environment variables for ORBITS and REFL_CODE have been set :

+(under construction)

 ### rinex2snr - making SNR files from RINEX files <a name="module1"></a>

 The international standard for sharing GNSS data is called